dotlang/language/doc/RFE.md

 for any you must initialize.
 for sum type, same.

-? - Is it possible to make sure functions that accept a Tree (or Stack or ...) will not accept `any`?
+N - Is it possible to make sure functions that accept a Tree (or Stack or ...) will not accept `any`?
 I want to make sure `func DFS(x: Tree)` won't receive a Stack for example, just because both are empty.
 `any <- Tree, Stack ...`
 The easiest solution is to introduce a special field that is unique to a Tree.